-The costs and benefits for the overall project are summarized in the table below by each benefit and cost indicator between 2016 and 2040.
-The tables for each year and each project are available in Appendix C. The total cost of the overall project including construction and operation and maintenance was estimated to be \$16.3 million (discounted at 7%) and \$18.3 million (discounted at 3%).
-The total benefit of the overall project including Mobility, Air Quality, and Quality of Life benefits was estimated to be \$99.1 million (discounted at 7%) and \$165.5 million (discounted at 3%).
+The costs and benefits for the overall project between 2018 and 2041 are summarized in the following table by each benefit and cost indicator.
+The tables for each year and each project are available in Appendix C. The total cost of the overall project including construction and operation and maintenance was estimated to be \$17.7 million (discounted at 7%) and \$19.5 million (discounted at 3%).